sssleverlily/ISMnet/README.md

     <img src="figs/framework.png" alt="Framework">
 </div>

+# How to use？
+step 1: Run dataProcess.py
+step 2: Run train_model_gridSearch.py

 # Citation
 Please cite our work if you find our code/paper is useful to your work. :